ionic-team/ionic-docs/src/pages/enterprise/setup.md

-# Ionic Native Setup
+# Ionic Enterprise Setup

-In order to use the Ionic Native plugins, there's just a few quick steps.
+In order to use Ionic Enterprise, there's just a few quick steps.

 <wistia-video video-id="7higisvn9t"></wistia-video>